Regulation of the European Parliament and Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories (EMIR)

 - Category: Financial

-Regulation No 648/2012 of the European Parliament and Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories (EMIR - European Market Infrastructures Regulation) represents the European Union implementation of the Group of Twenty (G20) Pittsburgh summit declaration aiming at reducing the systemic risk from the over-the-counter ('OTC') derivative contracts.
+Regulation No 648/2012 of the European Parliament and of the Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories (EMIR - European Market Infrastructures Regulation) represents the European Union implementation of the Group of Twenty (G20) Pittsburgh summit declaration aiming at reducing the systemic risk from the over-the-counter ('OTC') derivative contracts.

 As initially agreed in 2009, the G20 reform program included four elements: